92green/unmutable/DOCS.md

  `pipe(...functions) => (value) => newValue` - Composes (combines) functions together from left to right.
 Returns an evaluator that returns the output of the operation.

 #### util/pipeWith
- `pipeWith(item, ...functions) => newValue` - Accepts an item as the first argument, and composes (combines) functions in the remaining arguments together from left to right.
+ `pipeWith(value, ...functions) => newValue` - Accepts an value as the first argument, and composes (combines) functions in the remaining arguments together from left to right.
 Returns the output of the operation.

 #### util/compose
  `compose(...functions) => (value) => newValue` - Composes (combines) functions together from right to left.
+Returns an evaluator that returns the output of the operation.

+#### util/composeWith
+ `composeWith(...functions, value) => newValue` - Composes (combines) functions together from right to left, and accepts an value as the *last* argument.
 Returns an evaluator that returns the output of the operation.

 #### util/overload
  `overload({...overloads}, overloadArgs: * = undefined) => Function` - Simulates function overloading in Javascript.